Dozens of LULAC members and allies blocked a bus transporting undocumented children in McAllen during a protest to free the children.

+To deport an undocumented immigrant, it costs an estimated $13K each.
 According to a 2015 report by the Council on Hemispheric Affairs, Private Prison Corporations (PPC’s) earned $3B for holding ICE detainees.
-An estimated 34,000 of undocumented immigrants are incarcerated daily costing about $159 each to hold.
+An estimated 34,000 of undocumented immigrants are incarcerated daily costing between $159 to $200 each to hold in a private prison.

 States do pay for most of the costs to hold undocumented detainees from their jurisdictions and the federal government reimburse the states about half.

 A national day of action against separating children is planned for June 30 around the country, according to organizers.

 20180623 164325 resized 3